 And the more realistic your plan, the better.
 Don’t bet the farm on a path that only a small handful of super talented (or incredibly lucky) outliers have followed.
 Choose one that’s worked for lots of people.

-1) Write Articles for Popular Blogs, Magazines and Journals
+1) Get Paid to Write Articles for Blogs, Magazines and Journals

 Despite talk of global “content fatigue,” major publications — both on- and offline — must keep publishing content or die.

 That means popular blogs, magazines and journals remain hungry for quality writing — and many are willing to pay for it too.
-You’ll need to hustle to find the best opportunities, understanding that success won’t happen overnight, but writing for these publications is still a realistic way to make a living as a writer.
+You’ll need to hustle to find the best opportunities, understanding that success won’t happen overnight, but writing for these publications is still a smart way to make money as a writer.

 Let’s start with the blogs.